-A track of the Middle Grades Education and of the Secondary Education master's programs is available for individuals already having content degrees and who now desire teacher certification.
+The department also offers a Master of Education degree with a major in reading education, as well as the reading endorsement.
+The Alternative Certification for Teachers (ACT) program is a track of the middle grades education and the secondary education master's programs and is available for individuals already having content degrees and who desire teacher certification.
 The emphasis for this track is on the development of pedagogical, management, and curricular knowledge and skills needed to become effective teachers.